Selected Case Studies

 Improving restaurant order tracking

-Restaurant teams need a clear order state from ticket to courier, especially when Orderpad sits next to rival tablets on the same counter.
-Just Eat asked for a side-by-side review against Deliveroo, Uber Eats, Grubhub, and SkipTheDishes to show where friction appeared first.
-I ran a Nielsen-style heuristic audit that separated quick UI fixes from deeper product decisions.
+Know each ticket's state before the courier arrives.
+Restaurant teams run Orderpad beside rival tablets on one counter.
+Just Eat asked for a side-by-side review against Deliveroo, Uber Eats, Grubhub, and SkipTheDishes to see where friction appeared first.
+I ran a Nielsen-style heuristic audit that split quick UI fixes from deeper product bets.

 The Opportunity

-Just Eat's growth depended on small kitchens and busy counters.
-When a rider app, phone line, and multiple aggregators all compete for attention, staff pick the tablet that makes the next step clear.
+Just Eat's partner base depended on small kitchens tolerating chaos: when a rider app, phone line, and multiple aggregators compete for attention, staff reach for the tablet that makes the next step obvious.
 Orderpad could accept orders, but it often failed to show where each ticket sat in the flow, when food needed to be ready for handoff, or what tapping On Its Way committed to downstream.
-Teams worked around those gaps, and the cost showed up as late deliveries, support calls, and poor reviews.
-Teams also needed Partner Centre tasks (hours, radius, pricing, cancellations) without…
+Teams worked around those gaps; the cost showed up as late deliveries, support calls, and poor reviews.
+Partners also needed Partner Centre tasks (hours, radius, pricing, cancellations) without leaving…

 The Solution

 I structured the audit around six Nielsen-based review areas: system status, fit for kitchen work, control and speed, recognition over recall, layout clarity, and error recovery.
 I applied the same rubric to Just Eat, Deliveroo, Uber Eats, Grubhub, and SkipTheDishes so results were directly comparable.
 I combined product walkthroughs, competitor analysis, partner surveys, and in-restaurant observations during live service.
-That gave us evidence from both interface behavior and real operating conditions (noise, rush periods, multilingual teams).
-The output was one scoring sheet, short theme briefs with screenshots, and a prioritized readout that separated quick fixes from…
+That gave evidence from both interface behaviour and real operating conditions (noise, rush periods, multilingual teams).
+The output was one scoring sheet, short theme briefs with screenshots, and a prioritized readout that separated quick fixes from business-level…

 The Impact